HerodotusDev/cairo-mmr/README.md

 # cairo-mmr

-An implementation of Merkle Mountain Ranges in cairo, using Pedersen hash.
-Should be used alongside an off-chain implmentation, keeping track of all the node hashes, to generate the proofs and compute the peaks
+An implementation of Merkle Mountain Ranges in Cairo, using Pedersen hash.
+Should be used alongside an off-chain implementation, keeping track of all the node hashes, to generate the proofs and compute the peaks.

-> ⚠️ This repository contains a work in progress and should not be viewed as production-ready

 ## Set Up